 At William Patten we are committed to ensuring our MFL teaching provides the foundation for learning further languages, as well as the means to access international opportunities for study and work later in life.
 The teaching of Spanish in EYFS, KS1 and KS2 provides an appropriate balance of spoken and written language and lays the foundations for further foreign language teaching at KS3.

-Children are introduced to Spanish in the EYFS.
+Children are introduced to Spanish in EYFS through 10 minute weekly lessons.
 Throughout KS1, children receive a 30-minute lesson every two weeks.
 This is supplemented through the use of spoken Spanish in the classroom beyond the timetabled lesson, which includes the use of Spanish to give basic instructions and refer to familiar objects in the classroom.
 This enables the children to develop early language acquisition skills that facilitate their understanding of the patterns of language and how these differ from, or are similar to, English.
-In KS2, each class has a timetabled Spanish lesson of 45 minutes.
+In KS2, each class has a timetabled Spanish lesson of up to 45 minutes.

 Lessons across the Key Stages support the skills of speaking, listening, reading and writing: